Charmaine Hooper: International career

 Hooper made 128 appearances and scored 71 goals for Canada, at one time both national records.
 Her international debut came on July 7, 1986 against the United States.
 She represented Canada at three FIFA Women's World Cups (Sweden 1995, USA 1999 and USA 2003).

 In August 2006 Hooper and Christine Latham refused to attend two exhibition games against China and fell into dispute with team coach Even Pellerud.
 Along with a third disgruntled player, Sharolta Nonen, they publicly called for Pellerud's removal.
 Alleging he had pressured them to break their club contracts in order to join Vancouver Whitecaps and had tried to fix the outcome of a USL W-League play-off by releasing certain national team players but not others.
 Pellerud suspended the players and terminated their funding.
 In June 2007 an arbitrator ruled in favor of the coach.
 Hooper's replacement as captain Christine Sinclair strongly criticized the players' actions: "They let down their teammates and since then have done nothing to rectify it.
 I wouldn't want them as teammates."

 Hooper was inducted into the Canadian Soccer Hall of Fame in June 2012.
 The same year in October she was inducted into Canada's Sports Hall of Fame in Calgary.

+International goals

-Personal
+Personal life

-She is the sister of Lyndon Hooper, also a former Canadian footballer, and Ian Hooper, the Director of Business Operations for the Ottawa Champions Baseball Club.
+She is the sister of Lyndon Hooper, also a former Canadian soccer player, and Ian Hooper, the Director of Business Operations for the Ottawa Champions Baseball Club.
 She is from Nepean, Ontario.
-She is married to Chuck Codd, a University soccer coach.
+She married Chuck Codd in 2002, a former University soccer coach.
 They have a daughter.

-In 2014, she and her husband were featured on the show Fixer Upper as they selected and renovated their home, which ultimately became a baby care center.
+In 2014, she and her husband were featured on the show Fixer Upper as they selected and renovated their home, which ultimately became a child care center and eventually an Airbnb.